Which Nintendo 3DS console should you buy?There are now five models in the Nintendo 3DS family, making it even trickier to choose between each one.

-However, the 2DS screens are actually part of a single, flat screen unit that’s simply partitioned by the plastic screen surround of the console.
+However, the 2DS screens are actually part of a single, flat screen that’s split in two by the plastic screen surround of the console.
 It makes the 2DS cheaper and simpler to produce.
-This isn’t possible in the 3DS and 3DS XL because of the hinge mechanism, and 3D top screen.
+This isn’t possible in the 3DS and 3DS XL because of the hinge mechanism and 3D top screen.

-The Nintendo 3DS XL has much larger screens.
+The Nintendo 3DS XL and New 3DS XL have much larger screens.
 They’re 4.88 inches and 4.18 inches respectively.
 Just like the previous-gen DSi XL, though, you don’t get a real increase in image quality – just image size.

 The screens all use the same effective resolution – 400 x 240 pixels for the top screen and 320 x 240 for the bottom one.

-However, in the 3DS and 3DS XL, the top screen has double this max resolution to 800 x 240 pixels in order to offer 3D.
+However, in the 3DS and 3DS XL, the top screen has doubled this max resolution to 800 x 240 pixels in order to offer 3D.

-As their names suggest, the 3DS and 3DS XL have a 3D top screens, while the 2DS has no 3D whatsoever.
+2DS vs 3DS vs 3DS XL – 3DAs their names suggest, the 3DS and 3DS XL have 3D top screens, while the 2DS has no 3D whatsoever.
 It’s another factor that dramatically reduces the production costs of that lower-end console.

 Both the 3DS and 3DS XL have little sliders on the side of their screens, letting you choose the power of the 3DS effect.
 You can also turn it off completely.

-The 2DS can take more punishment from young ‘unsThere is a benefit to the flat construction of the 2DS other than price reduction.
-It makes the handheld console much less easy to destroy – the hinge of the 3DS and 3DS XL is an obvious point where the handheld may fail.
+2DS vs 3DS vs 3DS XL – Which is the most child friendly?There is a benefit to the flat construction of the 2DS other than keeping costs down.
+It makes the handheld console much less easy to destroy – the hinge of the 3DS and 3DS XL is an obvious point where they could fail.